7 Best European Password Managers (2026): GDPR-Tested

 Which European password manager is best for teams?

-Passbolt for developer teams (PGP-based sharing, self-hosting).
-Hypervault for corporate compliance (SOC 2, audit logs).
-NordPass for general business use.
-All cost €3-5/user/month.
+Passbolt for developer teams sharing infrastructure credentials (PGP per recipient, self-hosting available).
+Hypervault for corporate compliance (SOC 2, audit logs, SAML SSO).
+NordPass for general business use at €4 per user per month.

 What happens if the company goes bankrupt?